 Many state and national parks permit camping, although some popular locations such as Yosemite and Sequoia/Kings Canyon tend to fill up months in advance, so reserve as early as possible.
 Federal lands operated by the Bureau of Land Management, U.S. Forest Service, and U.S. Fish & Wildlife, also have thousands of campsites, which are often without crowds, even during the summer months.
 There are also many outstanding private campgrounds statewide.

-Along motorways with heavy traffic, carpool lanes (also called “diamond lanes” for the diamond-shape pattern painted on the lane’s surfaces) are identified by black-and-white signs that include details on times and days of enforcement (usually during peak rush hour periods on weekdays).
-To drive in most carpool lanes, you must have at least two people (including the driver) in the car.
-Some lanes in the San Francisco Bay Area have a three-person minimum.
-Tempted to use the lane when you don’t have the required number of riders?
-Don’t!
-Fines are staggeringly high, close to $400 in some areas.
-In the Los Angeles area, carpool lanes may have specific entry and exit zones.
-Adhere to them or you could get a hefty fine.
+Along motorways with heavy traffic, carpool lanes (also called 'diamond lanes' for the diamond-shaped pattern painted on the lane’s surfaces) are identified by black-and-white signs that include details on times and days of enforcement (usually during peak rush hour periods on weekdays).
+To drive in most carpool lanes, you must have at least two people (including the driver) in the car (some lanes in the San Francisco Bay Area have a three-person minimum).
+Tempted to use the lane when you don’t have the required number of people?
+Don’t—fines are staggeringly high, close to $400 (£300) in some areas.
+In the Los Angeles area, carpool lanes may have specific entry and exit zones; adhere to these or you could get a hefty fine for that as well.

 Get ready to roll.
 With its mild climate, outstanding highway system, and non-stop gorgeous scenery, California stands out as the perfect place for a road trip.
-And hiring a car is about as easy as it gets.
-Whether your trip itinerary is a statewide tour of California’s greatest hits, a family visit to iconic theme parks, or an off the beaten track adventure, there is a vehicle to match your mood and style> Snazzy convertibles, family friendly vans, rugged models that can handle all types of conditions (even snow), or campers and RVs, all in excellent shape and with good road assistance and optional insurance policies.
+And hiring a car here is about as easy as it gets.
+Whether your trip itinerary is a statewide tour of California’s greatest hits, a whole-family visit to iconic theme parks or an off-the-beaten-track adventure, there’s a vehicle to match your mood and style—snazzy convertibles, family-friendly people carriers, rugged 4x4s and pick-up trucks that can handle all types of conditions (including snow), even camper vans and RVs.
+All with good breakdown assistance and optional insurance policies.

 Local & Scenic Railways